-One of the most overlooked, and potentially expensive, mistakes you can make is ensuring that any domain name you choose does not infringe someone’s trademark, business name or brand.
+One of the most overlooked and potentially expensive mistakes you can make is ensuring that any domain you choose does not infringe on someone’s trademark, business name, or brand.

-I’m no trademark law expert (I was a UK Property Lawyer for many years), but after a little research, I found a great article laying out the basics of US trademark law.
+I’m no trademark law expert (I was a UK Property Lawyer for many years), but after a bit of research, I found a great article laying out the basics of US trademark law.

 The main principles are:

-Names that identify the source of products or services in the marketplace are trademarks
+- Names identifying the source of products or services in the marketplace are trademarks.

-One trademark legally conflicts with another when the use of both trademarks is likely to confuse customers about the products or services, or their source.
+- One trademark legally conflicts with another when using both trademarks is likely to confuse customers about the products, services, or their source.

-However, on a more positive note, many domain names like coffee.com, business.com cannot be trademarked because they are classed as generic terms.
+However, on a more positive note, many domain names like coffee.com and business.com cannot be trademarked because they are classed as generic terms.

 To only way to be sure you are protected against potential trademark legal action is to search as many existing trademarks as possible.
 Here are some options:

 - #1.
 Do a Google Search to see if people use your chosen business name.